fufiprotocol/fufi.whitepaper/fufi.dex-spot.md

 ### NFT-1155 Tokens

+Technically these kind of assets can be also traded in FuFi DEX and when the great needs arise for certain NFT-1155 or even other type of NFT tokens to be traded in DEX, FuFi will certainly open up the trading functions to them.

 ## List/Delist Tokens

 Main coins like BTC/ETH/USDT/USDC will be supported on the launch of FuFi spot DEX.
 For new tokens, they will be only listed after going through a governance process via onchain voting.
 It can be also possible to delist a token from FuFi spot after a governance process.